DevTrainings/GitTraining/10-Blame/readme.md

 }
 ```

-in one commit and after that made two other changes in separate commit:
+in one commit and after that made two other changes in separate commits:

 * `> cat MyWindowsApp/dll.txt`